 Alcoholic beverages are a common sight on the Thanksgiving table, and while enjoying a glass of wine with dinner can be part of a healthy holiday feast, it's important to remember to drink in moderation.
 Alcoholic beverages can quickly add up in calories, and overindulging can lead to weight gain and other health problems.
 Moreover, alcohol can interfere with the body's ability to absorb nutrients, so it's important to limit your intake if you're looking to enjoy a healthy and nutritious Thanksgiving dinner.
 Stick to one or two drinks and make sure to include plenty of healthy foods like fruits and vegetables on your plate.
 By following these tips, you can enjoy a delicious and nutritious Thanksgiving feast that's good for your body.

 Premier Medical Associates is an affiliate of the Allegheny Health Network and is the largest multi-specialty physician practice in the Greater Pittsburgh Area.
-Our highly experienced care team provides services like nutrition and primary care for you and your loved one’s needs.
-If you would like more information, please follow up with your primary care physician.
+Our highly experienced care team provides services like and primary care for you and your loved one’s needs.
+If you would like more information, please follow up with your physician.